Best Brushes for Glazing Pottery: Top Picks for Smooth and Even Coats

 How do I care for my glazing brushes?

-To care for your glazing brushes, it is important to clean them thoroughly after each use.
-Rinse them in warm water and use a mild soap if necessary.
-Be sure to remove all excess glaze from the brush before storing it.
-Store the brushes with the bristles facing up to prevent them from becoming misshapen.
+Clean your glazing brushes thoroughly after each use.
+Rinse them in warm water and use a mild soap if you need it.
+Get all the excess glaze out before storing, and store the brushes with the bristles facing up so they don’t dry misshapen.

 Can I use the same brushes for different types of glazes?